emiryusuftopbas/MatrixLib/readme.md

 ![enter image description here](https://i.ibb.co/PmP3byR/Annotation-2019-11-24-204104.png)

 ## Getting and setting matrix elements
-We can get and set matrix elements using indexer.
+We can get and set matrix elements by using indexer.

 Getting matrix element